Scified Homepage

 Scified Community Stats

-Scified hosts a network of online communities containing 404,532 posts by 47,998 members (18 are online now).
-The Alien: Romulus Forum is the most recently active forum.
-The latest Forum topic added was: Silliness VIII
+Scified hosts a network of online communities containing 406,226 posts by 48,420 members (13 are online now).
+The Alien: Covenant Forum is the most recently active forum.
+The latest Forum topic added was: A brand new episode of Xenomorphing podcast is out.
+Enjoy

 Log in to view your personalized notifications across Scified!